 Savory and Sweet: There is sugar in these, so they have a little sweetness to them.

-Perfect Southern side dish: Golden brown and the perfect amount of crispy crunch, these mix-and-go hush puppies are delightfully easy to prepare and can feed an entire crowd.
+The perfect Southern side dish: Golden brown and with the perfect amount of crispy crunch, these mix-and-go hush puppies are delightfully easy to prepare and can feed an entire crowd.
 Often served alongside a catfish fry, hush puppies are a must-have at any classic southern meal.

 - Vegetable oil for frying hush puppies